abogdanova/SwarmGE/README.md

 Nicolau, M. and Fenton, M., 2016.
 "Managing Repitition in Grammar-based Genetic Programming."
 ACM GECCO 2016 Proceedings of the Genetic and Evolutionary Computation Conference, Denver, Colorado, USA.

+Byrne, J., O'Neill, M. and Brabazon, A., 2009, "Structural and nodal mutation in grammatical evolution."
+In Proceedings of the 11th Annual conference on Genetic and evolutionary computation (pp. 1881-1882).
+ACM.